 HAVE A SAFETY PLAN

 If something goes wrong, you’ll need to have a plan.
 Start by letting a friend or family member know exactly what route you’re taking and what time you plan to return.
 Have a way for them to contact you (carry your phone) and let this person know what they should do if you don’t arrive at a specified time.
-You can also download an app like MapMyFitness and use the MVP feature, which offers live tracking.

 When possible, choose areas that are well-lit and walk in familiar neighborhoods or places you’ve been before.